ebruchez/ebruchez.github.io/pages/typewriter-collection-ibm.md

 ---
 layout: page
-title: "Typewriter collection: IBM Typewriters"
+title: "Typewriter Collection: IBM Typewriters"
 ---

-# Typewriter collection: IBM Typewriters
+# Typewriter Collection: IBM Typewriters

 ## Introduction

 I collect IBM typewriters, including:

-- __IBM Selectric__: Machines in this family introduced in 1961 are the best known and feature the famous “golf ball” single type element.
 - __Typebar typewriters:__ This family of typewriters started with IBM's acquisition of Electromatic.
 A subset of this family are _Executive_ models, that feature proportional spacing and carbon ribbon.
+- __IBM Selectric__: Machines in this family introduced in 1961 are the best known and feature the famous “golf ball” single type element.
-- __Electronic typewriters:__ Machines using electronics include the MT/SC, Mag Card and Mag Card II families, and Electronic Typewriter families.
+- __Electronic typewriters:__ Machines using electronics include machines in the Selectric family, such as the MT/SC, the Mag Card and Mag Card II families, but also Electronic Typewriter families, which did not have the Selectric name.
 - __Wheelwriter:__ The Wheelwriter family features a daisy wheel.
 This said, I don't own a Wheelwriter yet!

 This page presents my collection of 25 IBM typewriters as of April 2025 (excluding a couple of parts machines), covering almost 45 years of history.
 The collection includes uncommon machines, as well as the rare, and possibly unique, IBM MT/SC system.
 For more, read [The IBM Magnetic Tape Selectric Composer - Part 1](/posts/ibm-mt-sc-1/).